kennyestrellaworks/eat-and-travel/README.md

 ## Eat & Travel Homepage
 <br />
-This is a project I did last year after I finished a course in Udemy, **Advanced CSS and Sass: Flexbox, Grid, Animations and More! by Jonas Schmedtmann**.
+This is a project I did last year after I finished a course in Udemy, Advanced CSS and Sass: Flexbox, Grid, Animations and More! by Jonas Schmedtmann.
 I would recommened that course for someone who wants to learn Web Development, the explanations are well presented and the teacher is very good.

 ![](project-preview.jpg)